adampetrie/waterparks/_water-parks/kidstown-water-park.md

 slug: kidstown-water-park
 description: Water park in Toronto Ontario.
 Kidstown is the only water park operated by the City of Toronto.
 excerpt: Kidstown is the only water park operated by the City of Toronto.

+location:
   city: Scarborough, Ontario
   lat: 43.807022
   lng: -79.30943429999999
   place_id: ChIJsQiMmOvT1IkRvT6blRrUt9E

+images:
-image_path: images/kidstown-water-park
+  path: images/kidstown-water-park
-image_source: Images courtesy of Google.
   thumb: 2.jpg
+  credit: Images courtesy of Google.
 ---

 Kidstown is the only water park operated by the City of Toronto.
 It is one of Scarborough's most popular outdoor aquatic facilities for preschool and grade school children.
 It offers a variety of water features, including a tipping bucket, spray rings, squirting aquatic animals, a slide, wading pool, splash pad and so much more.
 Families enjoy the grassy picnic area, which is suitable for watching older children while enjoying the park atmosphere.